 The first sign is difficulty having a sweet pee, though prostate CA, the leading malignant killer of men can be silent in the initial stages.
 Also look out for hardship starting and stopping urination and a painful burning sensation.

-Decreased normal blood supply to the gland is one of the causes of prostate dysfunction.
-A good understanding of the pathophysiology of atherosclerosis is the beginning of getting on top of this nuggety glandular problem.
+Decreased blood supply to the gland is one of the causes of prostate dysfunction.
+A good understanding of the pathophysiology of atherosclerosis is the beginning of getting on top of this nuggety problem.

 A new treatment on trial is showing promising results.
-Researchers at Unitversity College London are using intense ultrasound waves to target the tumour, with none of the side effects of radical surgery and radiation.
+Researchers at University College London are using intense ultrasound waves to target the tumour, with none of the side effects of radical surgery and radiation.

-Every male should have both cooked and raw tomato EVERY DAY.
-The TOMATO PROSTATE link is important for the lady of the house too if she doesn't want an impotent man in her life!
+Every male should have both cooked and raw tomato every single day.
+The TOMATO PROSTATE link is important for the lady of the house too if she does not want an impotent man in her life.